grandgeorg/burnafterreading/README.md

 # BurnAfterReading

 A simple and secure self-hosted web application with no dependencies for sharing text snippets and files.
-The content is saved encrypted on the server and the key is only available as a link when the content is created.
+The content is saved encrypted on the server and the key is only available as a link and a password when the content is created.
 The content is immediately deleted after the first access.

 ## Requirements